goFrendiAsgard/chimera-cms-total-kanban/README.md

-# Siji
+# Cosmos

 `Trello + Wordpress + Everything Else`

-Siji is project-management + publishing platform for your Chimera-CMS
+Cosmos is project-management + publishing platform for your Chimera-CMS

 # Getting Started